How to Shop for Natural Gas in Georgia

 1. Find out which natural gas suppliers deliver to your service area.

-2. Compare each company’s rates and plans.
+2. Compare each company's rates and plans—and understand introductory rates.

 3. Read reviews from customers and ask around.